 - Which group(s) they should be placed in (or what they should have access to edit).

-After account access has been configured by the Account Administrator, we recommend the newly trained colleague to start working in OU Campus right away.
+After account access has been configured by the Account Administrator, we recommend the newly trained colleague to start working in Omni CMS right away.

 During this process it is vital to get feedback from the targeted audience to ensure the website is user-friendly.
 Ask readers to find specific content to test the ease of navigation then make adjustments where necessary.